paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (A) The infrastructure finance programs authorized under chapter 6 of title 23.

-  (B) The railroad rehabilitation and improvement financing program authorized under sections 501 through 503 of the Railroad Revitalization and Regulatory Reform Act of 1976 ([45 U.S.C.
-821–823](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section821–823&num=0&edition=prelim)).
+  (B) The railroad rehabilitation and improvement financing program authorized under sections 22401 through 22403.

   (C) Amount allocations authorized under section 142(m) of the Internal Revenue Code of 1986.

-  (D) The nationally significant freight and highway projects program under [section 117 of title 23](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section117&num=0&edition=prelim).
+  (D) The Rural and Tribal Assistance Pilot Program established under section 21205(b)(1) of the Surface Transportation Investment Act of 2021.

 (2) **Congressional notification.—** — The Executive Director shall ensure that the congressional notification requirements for each program referred to in paragraph (1) are followed in accordance with the statutory provisions applicable to the program.